dapr/quickstarts/workflows/javascript/sdk/README.md

 # Dapr workflows

-In this quickstart, you'll create a simple console application to demonstrate Dapr's workflow programming model and the workflow management API.
+In this quickstart, you'll run a console application to demonstrate Dapr's workflow programming model and the workflow management API.
 The console app starts and manages the lifecycle of a workflow that stores and retrieves data in a state store.

 This quickstart includes 3 entry points demonstrating different ways to host a workflow: